Blendify/blender-manual/trunk/blender_docs/manual/advanced/app_templates.rst

    While templates have access to the same functionality as any other scripts, typical operations include:

-   - Modifying and replacing parts of the user-interface.
+   - Modifying and replacing parts of the user interface.
    - Defining new menus, key-maps & tools.
    - Defining a custom add-on path for template specific add-ons.